energyLS/distrains/README.md

 ## Don't drink and drive!
 But, why not travel by train to see (every) whisky distillery in Scotland?

-This repository uses geodata of Scotlands train stops and whisky distilleries to find the
-**nearest** train stop to each distillery.
-Second, the distilleries are ranked by lowest distance to the nearest train stop.
-You can find the list of distilleries and the nearest train stop in `output/distilleries_result.csv` or georeferenced in `output/distilleries_result.geojson`.

 To determine the **nearest** railway station to each distillery, this repository uses geodata of Scotland's train stops and whisky distilleries.
 Second, the distilleries are ranked based on their proximity to the closest train station.
-The list of distilleries and their closest train station may be found in the files `output/distilleries_result.csv` and `output/distilleries_result.geojson`, respectively.
+The list of distilleries and their closest train station may be found in the files `output/distilleries_result.csv` and georeferenced in `output/distilleries_result.geojson`, respectively.

 ## Are you ready?